Study mobility

 erasmus+

-The European Commission's Erasmus+ programme gives you the opportunity to spend part of your studies at a partner university inan Erasmus+ country.
+The European Commission's Erasmus+ program gives you the opportunity to spend part of your studies at a partner university inan Erasmus+ country.

-Students follow the courses and take the exams at the host university to validate the year and/or the degree atUniversité Savoie Mont Blanc.
+Students follow courses and take exams at their host university to validate their year and/or diploma atUniversité Savoie Mont Blanc.

 Outside Europe

-These agreements describe the precise framework of the exchanges (courses and degrees concerned, number of students eligible, educational prerequisites, reception conditions, etc.).
+These agreements set out the precise framework for exchanges (courses and degrees concerned, number of students eligible, educational prerequisites, hosting arrangements, etc.).

 Canada